family-adaptive-resilience/personal-plan/README.md

 Cost from Amazon is GBP250 to 400.
 UK hospitals are running out of beds, and nationally and internationally there are oxygen shortages at times.
 I would not suggest taking oxygen without medical advice, but personally I was glad to have had a choice.

 1. **UV wands**
 Amazon - make sure they have safety features.
-If you get sick then it’s better to have some way of sterlising objects than to be dependent on using disinfectant
+If you get sick then it’s better to have some way of sterlising objects than to be dependent on using disinfectant.

 1. **UV sterilizing boxes**
 Amazon - make sure they have safety features.
 If you get sick then it’s better to have some way of sterlising objects than to be dependent on using disinfectant